 Thanks to the Hindu religion, India is one of the most vegetarian-friendly countries in the world.

 Hinduists in India makes for the majority of the population as in up to 42 per cent of the Indian population, which totals 1.2 billion.

 But, there is no official data on how many lifestyle vegans are in India or around the world.

 Veganism Is Taking Over

-Veganism sees an explosive rise and significant growth comes from Western countries, Eastern Europe, and Israel.
+The explosive rise and significant growth of veganism come from Western countries, Eastern Europe, and Israel.

-Moreover, as cultures and landscapes change for the better, the concept of vegan lifestyle has started to gain ground across countries in Latin America, Asia, and Africa as well, making veganism the world’s fastest-growing trend.
+Moreover, as cultures and landscapes change for the better, the concept of a vegan lifestyle has started to gain momentum across countries in Latin America, Asia, and Africa as well.
+Thus, making veganism the world’s fastest-growing trend.